 The legalisation of voluntary assisted dying

-The Voluntary Euthanasia Party (VEP) supports the formation of cross-party working groups in state or federal Parliaments to draft legislation for a Voluntary Assisted Dying Bill to be introduced as soon as possible.
+The Voluntary Euthanasia Party (VEP) supports the formation of cross-party working groups in state or federal Parliaments to draft legislation for Voluntary Assisted Dying Bills to be introduced across Australia.

 We support the provision of medical procedures for the painless, assisted death of patients with a terminal or incurable illness, who are enduring intolerable suffering and who have expressed a desire for the procedures within appropriate legal safeguards.
 We believe that these individuals deserve the right to make informed choices about the time and manner of their death through appropriate and humane medical assistance.